 Hospice care is an interdisciplinary, team approach to care.
-Teams at Hospice of Palm Beach County are organized geographically across the county and by the type of facility served.
-There are home care teams, skilled nursing home teams, assisted living facility teams and inpatient teams.
+Teams at Hospice of Palm Beach County are organized geographically across the county.
+Services are provided to patients in their homes, skilled nursing facilities, assisted living facilities, and at inpatient units.
 The members of the hospice team consist of registered nurses, certified nursing assistants, social workers, spiritual care counselors, music therapists, holistic therapists, bereavement counselors, and volunteers.
 Bereavement support is provided for the family after the death of the patient through individual counseling and loss-specific support groups, including specialized children's programs.

 Interns have the opportunity to work with all members of the interdisciplinary team and to shadow each of our 10 music therapists.
 After orientation, interns begin to work more closely with their Internship Director and Internship Supervisors.

 Internship Directors and Supervisors